juchi/gameboy.js/README.md

 new GameboyJS.Gameboy(canvas, options);
 ```

-* pad: Object representing the pad to use as a physical gamepad.
+* `pad`: Object representing the pad to use as a physical gamepad.
 The `class` key is mandatory and
   should contain the class implementing the device you want to play with.
   You can implement any kind of pad as long as this class implements the init() method.
   See GameboyJS.Keyboard class for an example of implementation.
 You may also provide
   a `mapping` object that will be used if you choose the GameboyJS.Gamepad class.
   Default is `{class: GameboyJS.Keyboard, mapping: null}`
-* zoom: The zoom level as an integer.
+* `zoom`: The zoom level as an integer.
 Default is 1
+* `romReaders`: An array of ROM reader objects that can read a ROM file
+  and send the data to the Gameboy.
+  Default is empty (`[]`), leading to a GameboyJS.RomFileReader to be created.
-* statusContainerId: The ID of the HTML element for status display.
-Default is 'status'
+* `statusContainerId`: ID of the HTML element for status display.
+Default is 'status'.
-* gameNameContainerId: The ID of the HTML element for game name display.
-Default is 'game-name'
+* `gameNameContainerId`: ID of the HTML element for game name display.
+Default is 'game-name'.
-* errorContainerId: The ID of the HTML element for error display.
-Default is 'error'
+* `errorContainerId`: ID of the HTML element for error display.
+Default is 'error'.

 ### Build from source